 History of laufabrauð

 The first written source of laufabrauð is in the oldest known Icelandic recipe book from the late 18th century.
-It was likely it was written for wealthy people since the recipe calls for wheat flour, cream, and butter – three things most Icelanders had no access to.
-Rye flour or barley was likely used instead of wheat flour and fat instead of butter.
+It was likely written for wealthy people since the recipe calls for wheat flour, cream, and butter – three things most Icelanders had no access to.
+Rye flour or barley was likely used instead of wheat flour, and fat instead of butter.

 However, the author of that recipe book also thought laufabrauð was so well known that there was no point in writing anything more about them.
 It can be assumed that laufabrauð was eaten all around the country.
-But by the end of the 19th century, the tradition of eating laufabrauð had almost died out because wheat flour had become more readily available by all.
+But by the end of the 19th century, eating laufabrauð had almost died out because wheat flour had become more readily available to all.

-It wasn’t until the middle of the 20th century where laufabrauð became popular again; today, it’s an integral part of the Icelandic Christmas tradition.
+It wasn’t until the middle of the 20th century that laufabrauð became popular again; today, it’s an integral part of the Icelandic Christmas tradition.

 What is laufabrauð?

 Most people today buy ready-made dough from the supermarket.
-It has already been rolled out into and is each, and one of them has its own baking paper for easy access.
-Then all that is left is to cut it and fry it – which can take hours!
+It has already been rolled out into and is each, and each has its baking paper for easy access.
+Then all that is left is to cut and fry it – which can take hours!